Pound Rises Against Majors () | aktiencheck.de

 dpa-AFX

-BRUSSELS (dpa-AFX) - The British pound strengthened against the other major currencies in the early European session on Monday.
+BRUSSELS (dpa-AFX) - The pound drifted higher against its major rivals in early European trading on Wednesday.

+The pound climbed to 1.2585 versus the dollar, its strongest since December 14.

-If the pound extends its uptrend, it is likely to find its resistance around 1.26 against the greenback, 0.85 against the euro, 1.26 against the franc and 143.00 against the yen.
+If the pound extends rise, it may find resistance around 145.00 against the yen, 0.84 against the euro and 1.27 against both the franc and the greenback.

 Copyright RTT News/dpa-AFX